 Still scouring lists of middle names for girls trying to find the perfect one to round out your baby’s name?
 We might be able to help!
-Here are some guidelines for choosing a middle name as well as a list of great middle name choices.
+Here are some guidelines for choosing a middle name as well as a list of great baby girl middle names.

 The perfect middle name for your baby girl should complement the first name melodically.
-One way to do this is to pair a 2 or 3 syllable name with a short and sweet one syllable middle name.
+One way to do this is to pair a long 2 or 3 syllable name with a short and sweet one syllable middle name.
+This way, the combination of the two names won’t end up too long or too short.

 Examples of 2+ syllable first names paired with 1 syllable middle names: